 Data are extracted from administrative files.

 Data on the supply of crude oil and natural gas are compiled from information provided in a tabular form by federal, provincial and territorial authorities responsible for the regulation of the production of these commodities for provinces and territories within their respective jurisdictions.
-Data are provided by the following organizations - Newfoundland Offshore Petroleum Board, Nova Scotia Petroleum Directorate, Ontario Ministry of Mines, Manitoba Energy and Mines, Saskatchewan Industry and Resources, Alberta Energy Utilities Board, British Columbia Ministry of Energy and Mines, the Yukon Government.
+Data are provided by the following organizations: Canada-Newfoundland and Labrador Offshore Petroleum Board, Nova Scotia Petroleum Directorate, Ontario Ministry of Mines, Manitoba Natural Resources and Northern Development, Saskatchewan Energy and Resources, Alberta Energy Utilities Board, British Columbia Ministry of Energy, Mines and Low Carbon Innovation, the Yukon Government.
 The Canada Energy Regulator provides data for the Northwest Territories.

 Manual and electronic data processing procedures identify missing data, data entry errors and assess validity of keyed data.
 Macro-level edits detect unusual data fluctuations.
 Data is also reconciled with other energy surveys such as the Monthly Energy Transportation and Storage Survey (Survey ID 5300), the Monthly Natural Gas Transmission Survey (Survey ID 2149), the Monthly Natural Gas Distribution Survey (Survey ID 5215), the Monthly Natural Gas Storage Survey (Survey ID 5210), the Monthly Refined Petroleum Products Survey (Survey ID 2150) and various producing provinces energy related reports and publications.